 CMN PROJECT COORDINATOR:

 Sophie Woodhead has a background in languages, more specifically Spanish and French.
 She joined the Action Against Hunger’s Evaluation, Learning & Accountability (ELA) Unit in 2011.
-Since then, she has co-edited learning papers for the Global WASH Cluster and more recently joined the inter-agency Coverage Monitoring Network (CMN) project as Project Assistant.
-She is responsible for much of the planning and organisation of field activities.
+Since then, she has co-edited learning papers for the Global WASH Cluster and has been working with the Coverage Monitoring Network (CMN) for the past 18 months.

 REGIONAL COVERAGE ADVISER (CONCERN WORLDWIDE):

 Lovely has a Master in Public Health Nutrition from London School of Hygiene and Tropical Medicine and a Masters in Development studies from Development Studies Center in Ireland.
 For the last 30 years she has worked in different areas of humanitarian and development programmes, including Nutrition, HIV & AIDS and Micro-Credit programmes.
 She has worked in a number of African and Asian countries including humanitarian emergency responses in Somalia (1992), Angola and Rwanda (1994) and Burundi (1997).

 Jose Luis is a Public Health Epidemiologist with a PhD in Humanitarian Medicine and International Health.
 He has worked for Action Against Hunger, Terre des Hommes and local NGOs monitoring and evaluating nutrition programmes in Mali, Benin, Philippines, Haiti and Pakistan.
 Prior to joining the humanitarian sector he worked as an assistant in Rey Juan Carlos University.
 Based within ACF-UK Evaluations Learning and Accountability team, he oversees the implementation of the project and provides a bridge between the Project Management Team and the Regional Coverage Monitoring Units.